bkuhn/talks/LCA-2015/copyleft-future.markdown

 + Meanwhile: even proprietary software got better.

-+ All software got more complex.
++ But all software got more complex.

 + The layers of proprietarization got thinner.

-# The Two New Games
+# The Two New Fronts

 + application delivery to the browser.

-+ the &ldquo;embedded&rdquo; device, including mobile here.
++ the &ldquo;embedded&rdquo; device (including mobile here).

 # So, raise your hands: